The museums of the Regole

 A detail of the smaller fossils, but not less interesting

 He approached the subject of fossils so well that his books have become university study texts.
-The most important work of Zardini was undoubtedly "Fossils of Cortina: atlas of Echinoderms" of 1973.
+The most important work of Zardini was undoubtedly "Fossils of Cortina: An Atlas of Echinoderms" of 1973.

-The contribution of Zardini in the world of fossils was so large that he was awarded with the degree "honoris causa" in natural sciences and was appointed affiliated researcher of the Smithsonian Institute of Washington.
+The contribution of Zardini to the world of fossils was so large that he was awarded the degree "honoris causa" in natural sciences and was appointed an affiliated researcher of the Smithsonian Institute of Washington.

 Ethnographic museum "Regole d'Ampezzo"

-The Ethnographic museum "Regole d'Ampezzo" is an exhibition dedicated to the culture of Ampezzo and to the traditions.
-This cultural heritage has been preserved, over the centuries, thanks to the supervision of the territory by the "Regole d'Ampezzo".
+The Ethnographic Museum "Regole d'Ampezzo" is an exhibition dedicated to the culture of Ampezzo and its traditions.
+This cultural heritage has been preserved over the centuries, thanks to the supervision of the territory by the "Regole d'Ampezzo."

 The museum is housed in an historic Venetian-style sawmill, whose building has been completely renovated.